dojo-modeling/dojo-docs/jupyter.md

 ## Preparing your Notebook

-> Note: tis process is slightly different for Jupyter Notebooks, JupyterLab 2.0-2.2.x, and JupyterLab V3 and up.
+> Note: this process is slightly different for Jupyter Notebooks, JupyterLab 2.0-2.2.x, and JupyterLab V3 and up.
 Follow the directions created by Papermill [here -(adding parameters)](https://papermill.readthedocs.io/en/latest/usage-parameterize.html) for whatever case you have.

 There are three simple steps to tag parameters that are defined in the notebook: